I3S-ESSnet/Documents/ko-meeting/wp1/arc-kickoff.md

 ![GSBPM mapping](gspbm.png)

-The main functionalities of the ARC application related to the data processing life cycle are linked to the GSBPM "Process" step, and more precisely to elementary treatments necessary to integrate data, engage basic cleaning and editing tasks, but also transformation operations that are necessary to convert raw data into a statistical database compliant with statistical concepts and units.
-This is mainly related to sub-processes going from "5.1 - Integrate data" to "5.5 - Derive new variable and units":
+The main functionalities of the ARC application related to the data processing life cycle are linked to the GSBPM “Process” step, and more precisely to elementary treatments necessary to integrate data, engage basic cleaning and editing tasks, but also transformation operations that are necessary to convert raw data into a statistical database compliant with statistical concepts and units.
+This is mainly related to sub-processes going from “5.1 - Integrate data” to “5.5 - Derive new variable and units”:

-  - Sub-process "5.1 - Integrate data" is related to data integration from one or more sources.
+  - Sub-process “5.1 - Integrate data” is related to data integration from one or more sources.
 According to GSBPM, the input data can be from a mixture of external or internal data sources, and a variety of collection modes, including extracts of administrative data.
 The result is a set of linked data.
 ARC is dedicated to combining data from multiple sources or combining multiples files from a same kind of data source, in order to create an integrated database.
-  - Sub-process "5.2 - Classify and code" is also covered by ARC, as it includes coding routines to convert initial variable codes to a pre-determined classification scheme.
+  - Sub-process “5.2 - Classify and code” is also covered by ARC, as it includes coding routines to convert initial variable codes to a pre-determined classification scheme.
-  - Sub-process "5.3 - Review and validate" examines data to try to identify potential problems, errors and discrepancies such as outliers, item non-response and miscoding.
+  - Sub-process “5.3 - Review and validate” examines data to try to identify potential problems, errors and discrepancies such as outliers, item non-response and miscoding.
 The ARC user can create testing and validating rules, which will be applied to the data with detection of actual or potential errors.
 According to GBSPM, treatments in sub-process 5.3 are only dedicated to discrepancy and error detection, while effective data editing is done in sub-process 5.4.
-  - Sub-process "5.4 - Edit and impute" convers a variety of updates, often using a rule-based approach.
+  - Sub-process “5.4 - Edit and impute” convers a variety of updates, often using a rule-based approach.
 In ARC, data editing is mainly related to filtering and basic imputation.
 Functionalities include  the determination of whether to add or change data, changing data values, and flagging data as changed in the process phase.
-  - Sub-process "5.5 - Derive new variables and units" derives data for variables and units that are not explicitly provided in the collection, but are needed to deliver the required outputs.
+  - Sub-process “5.5 - Derive new variables and units” derives data for variables and units that are not explicitly provided in the collection, but are needed to deliver the required outputs.
 Through user defined rules, ARC may derive new variables by applying arithmetic formulae to one or more of the variables that are already present in the dataset, or applying different model assumptions.

 Previously to theses steps, ARC is also built to host raw data files that have been collected and deliver environment for storing large data collection before being processed.
-It thus can be used as a collection tool according to GBSPM sub-process "4.4 - Finalise collection", loading the collected data and metadata into a suitable electronic environment for further processing.
+It thus can be used as a collection tool according to GBSPM sub-process “4.4 - Finalise collection”, loading the collected data and metadata into a suitable electronic environment for further processing.

-Because it includes sandbox creation and testing procedures of user rules, ARC application is also  compliant with GSBPM subprocesses dedicated to "2.5 - design processing" and "3.6 - test statistical business process".
+Because it includes sandbox creation and testing procedures of user rules, ARC application is also  compliant with GSBPM subprocesses dedicated to “2.5 - design processing” and “3.6 - test statistical business process”.

-  - "2.5 - design processing" can include specification of routines for coding, editing, imputing, estimating, integrating, validating and finalizing data sets.
+  - “2.5 - design processing” can include specification of routines for coding, editing, imputing, estimating, integrating, validating and finalizing data sets.
-  - "3.6 - test statistical business process", which includes activities to manage a pilot the statistical business process, including testing processing rules on data.
+  - “3.6 - test statistical business process”, which includes activities to manage a pilot the statistical business process, including testing processing rules on data.

-If the ARC service is selected by the I3S ESSNet, new developments will be engaged to add functionalities that will expand the GSBPM coverage of the service to the sub-processes 5.7 ("Calculate aggregates") and 6.2 ("Validate output"), with the ability to use aggregations to perform advanced controls, filtering, or formatting, and also produce indicators and counts (see below, "iteration 3: add an aggregate module").
+If the ARC service is selected by the I3S ESSNet, new developments will be engaged to add functionalities that will expand the GSBPM coverage of the service to the sub-processes 5.7 (“Calculate aggregates”) and 6.2 (“Validate output”), with the ability to use aggregations to perform advanced controls, filtering, or formatting, and also produce indicators and counts (see below, “iteration 3: add an aggregate module”).

 ### Features and functional description